 If your chrysanthemums look stunted and ugly, take comfort.
 They’re infected with a parasite that may tell us a lot about how life began.

 Chrysanthemums and some other plants are victims of invisible enemies with the wonderfully sci-fi name of viroids.
-Scientists discovered viroids in the 1960s while they were trying to figure out why potatoes sometimes grew in weird long shapes (left).
+Scientists discovered viroids in the 1960s while they were trying to figure out why potatoes sometimes grew in weird long shapes (right).
 They suspected that this so-called potato spindle tuber disease was caused by an infection, because the condition seemed to be spread slowly through potato fields.
 As for the infectious agent, it seemed likely to be a virus.
 After all, viruses have long been known to be able to change the shapes of plants they infect.
 Looking for a virus in the slow-growing potatoes would have slowed down the search immensely.
 But researchers figured out how to transfer the disease to fast-growing tomatoes, which became stunted after being infected.

 Yet even with this advance, the scientists still struggled to figure out what was making the plants sick.
 They used centrifuges to get rid of particles larger than certain sizes and found that whatever was infecting the plants was amazingly small—far smaller, in fact, than any known virus.
 And its chemistry was different from that of any known virus.
 Viruses carry their genetic information in molecules of either DNA or RNA (a single-stranded counterpart to DNA).
 They also keep this genetic information in a protein shell.
 The scientists ground up infected tomato leaves and mixed them with enzymes that chop up RNA.
 They could no longer use that mixture to infect other plants—suggesting that the pathogens used RNA for their genetic material.
 And indeed, when the scientists repeated the experiment with enzymes for cutting up DNA, the material was still infectious.
 But then a third experiment yielded a weird result: When the scientists used enzymes to cut up proteins, the material could still make plants sick.
 In other words, the pathogen seemed to be nothing but a tiny snippet of naked RNA.